fastify/fastify-mysql/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/fastify/fastify-mysql/badge.svg)](https://snyk.io/test/github/fastify/fastify-mysql)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

-Fastify MySQL connection plugin, with this you can share the same MySQL connection pool in every part of your server.
+Fastify MySQL connection plugin; with this you can share the same MySQL connection pool in every part of your server.
 Under the hood the [mysql2](https://github.com/sidorares/node-mysql2) is used, the options that you pass to `register` will be passed to the MySQL pool builder.

 ## Install